scottshambaugh/monaco/README.md

 # monaco
 ![Unit Tests](https://github.com/scottshambaugh/monaco/actions/workflows/unit_tests.yml/badge.svg)

-This library is a work-in-progress under heavy development.
-Not recommended for outside use at this time.
-Originally created in 2020 by Scott Shambaugh during Coronavirus quarantine.

 ### Overview

 At the heart of all serious forecasting, whether that be of elections, the spread of pandemics, weather, or the path of a rocket on its way to Mars, is a statistical tool known as the [Monte-Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
 The Monte-Carlo method, named for the rolling of the dice at the famous Monte Carlo casino located in Monaco, allows you to quantify uncertainty by introducing randomness to otherwise deterministic processes, and seeing what the range of results is.